-3. DDS Router Configuration¶
+3. Configuration¶

 A DDS Router is configured by a .yaml configuration file.
 This .yaml file contains all the information regarding the DDS Router configuration, such as topics filtering and Participants configurations.
-Configuration files may be easily validated by using the YAML Validator tool.

 3.1.
 Configuration version¶